 11. Know the business goal before you send every newsletter – Every email newsletter should have a reason for being: its business goal.
 The content of the email newsletter should reflect and support this.
 You should be able to clearly justify and defend the business purpose behind every email you send and every item in these emails.

 12. Follow CAN-SPAM rules – Readers have come to expect to find certain information in the footer of an email newsletter.
 Some of it, like a way to unsubscribe, is required by CAN-SPAM regulations (assuming the email’s purpose is promotional, not transactional).
 Other information is just best practice, like including a link to a subscription.
-Also note that there are new Canadian email regulations in the market.
+Also note that there are Canadian anti-spam laws.

 13. Tell subscribers your schedule – Make sure that the frequency of the send and the content are consistent with what subscribers were told when they signed up.